yufei4hua/drone-models/README.md

 1. Clone repository `git clone git@github.com:utiasDSL/drone-models.git`
 2. Enter repository `cd drone-models`
-3. Install locally with `pip install -e .`
+3. Install locally with `pip install -e .` or the pixi environment with `pixi install`, which can be activated with `pixi shell`

 ## Usage